What Happens to the Body when you Stop Eating Sugar?

 Various studies have shown that excess sugar consumption causes a resistance to leptin, the hormone responsible for signaling to the brain that you’re full.

 The bacteria in your mouth flourish when you feed them sugars.
 Eating lots of sugary foods increases your chances of having tooth decay and other dental problems.
-When you reduce your sugar intake, you’re promoting healthier teeth and gums.
+When you stop eating sugar, you promote healthier teeth and gums.